-The Office s duties include:
+The Office's duties include:

-- (1) certification of [MBEs and WBEs] BUSINESS ENTERPRISES COVERED BY THIS SUBTITLE; - (2) maintaining a directory of [certified] business enterprises CERTIFIED UNDER THIS SUBTITLE: - (3) providing information and needed assistance to [MBEs and WBEs] BUSINESS ENTERPRISES COVERED BY THIS SUBTITLE to increase their ability to compete effectively for the award of City contracts; - (4) investigating alleged violations of this subtitle and, when appropriate, making written recommendations for remedial action; - (5) developing and distributing all necessary forms, applications, and documents necessary to comply with this subtitle; - (6) maintaining statistics on and reviewing regularly the progress of agencies towards achieving the annual goals for the utilization of minority BUSINESS ENTERPRISES, [and] women studies business enterprises, SMALL BUSINESS ENTERPRISES, AND LOCAL BUSINESS ENTERPRISES; - (7) recommending to appropriate City officials methods to further the policies and goals of this subtitle: - (8) monitoring contractors throughout the duration of their contracts to ensure that all efforts are made to comply with this subtitle; and - (9) certifying compliance with this subtitle before contracts are submitted to the Board of Estimates for award. - ♦ 28-11 [♦ 28▲13].
-Rules and regulations. - (a) In general.
+- (1) certification of [MBEs and WBEs] business enterprises covered by this subtitle; - (2) maintaining a directory of [certified] business enterprises certified under this subtitle; - (3) providing information and needed assistance to [MBEs and WBEs] business enterprises covered by this subtitle to increase their ability to compete effectively for the award of City contracts; - (4) investigating alleged violations of this subtitle and, when appropriate, making written recommendations for remedial action;

+- (5) developing and distributing all necessary forms, applications, and documents necessary to comply with this subtitle; - (6) maintaining statistics on and reviewing regularly the progress of agencies towards achieving the annual goals for the utilization of minority business enterprises, [and] women's business enterprises, small business enterprises, and local business enterprises; - (7) recommending to appropriate City officials methods to further the policies and goals of this subtitle; - (8) monitoring contractors throughout the duration of their contracts to ensure that all efforts are made to comply with this subtitle; and - (9) certifying compliance with this subtitle before contracts are submitted to the Board of Estimates for award.

+§ 28-11 [§ 28-13].
+Rules and regulations.